manuel-fischer/LAB/README.md

 You can think about it, as if the syntax in C is a little different.
 Instead of a `class` with nested functions, you use `structs` and global functions, where the first parameter is a pointer to the object (the struct).
-Even interfaces are possible in C, you either use function pointers or you declare a struct with function pointers that correspond to the interface methods.
+Even interfaces are possible in C, you either use function pointers directly or you declare a struct with function pointers that correspond to the interface methods.

 **Even if GitHub comes up with C++ or Objective C, the project is completely C.**
 GitHub might be fooled by the use of template-headers, which involves a special